swiftlang/swift-evolution/proposals/0346-light-weight-same-type-syntax.md

 ```

 However, duplicating the associated type declaration in this manner is still an error-prone form of code duplication, and it makes the code harder to read.
 We feel that this use case should not unnecessarily hinder the evolution of the language syntax.
 The concerns of libraries adopting new language features while remaining compatible with older compilers is not unique to this proposal, and would be best addressed with a third-party pre-processor tool.

+With the current proposed syntax, it is sufficient for the pre-processor to strip out everything between angle brackets after the protocol name to produce a backward-compatible declaration.
+A minimal implementation of such a pre-processor is a simple sed invocation, like `sed -e 's/\(protocol .*\)<.*> {/\1 {/'`.

 ### Generic protocols